-- the crash was caused by a manufacturer’s defect of the car, not the defendant’s behavior;
+- the crash was caused by a manufacturer’s defect in the car, not the defendant’s behavior;

 - the crash was caused by poor weather or badly maintained roads or signage; and/or

-- the plaintiff was more to blame for the crash than the defendant (scroll down to the next section for more information on this)
+- you were more to blame for the crash than the defendant (scroll down to the next section for more information on this)

-As discussed in the previous section, plaintiffs in personal injury cases have a lower burden of proof than prosecutors do in a criminal case.
-Even if the defendant was acquitted for DUI in criminal court, it may still be possible for the plaintiff to show “by a preponderance of the evidence” that the defendant was liable for the crash.
+As discussed in the previous section, you have a lower burden of proof than prosecutors do in a criminal case.
+Even if the defendant was acquitted for DUI in criminal court, it may still be possible for you to show “by a preponderance of the evidence” that the defendant was liable for the crash.

-It is not uncommon for car crashes to have several causes, including the victim’s own negligence.
-The defendant may have been drunk, but perhaps the plaintiff was texting or speeding at the time of the accident.
-Even still, the plaintiff often can recover damages anyway:
+It is not uncommon for car crashes to have several causes, including your own negligence.
+The defendant may have been drunk, but perhaps you were texting or speeding at the time of the accident.
+Even still, you often can recover damages anyway:

-Under Nevada’s comparative negligence laws, the plaintiff in a personal injury case may recover damages as long as the defendant was at least 50% at fault.
-So if the plaintiff was more at fault than the defendant, then the plaintiff would not be eligible for anything.
+Under Nevada’s comparative negligence laws, you may recover damages in a personal injury case as long as the defendant was at least 50% at fault.
+So if you were more at fault than the defendant, then you would not be eligible for anything.

 Example: Kay is high on marijuana while driving down the 215 in Las Vegas.
 Sarah is driving next to her while simultaneously applying her makeup in the visor mirror.
 Kay swerves into Sarah, damaging her car and injuring her shoulder.

-Note that plaintiffs who were partly to blame for their accident will receive less money than plaintiffs who were completely blameless.7
+Note that if you were partly to blame for your accident, you will receive less money than if you were completely blameless.7